Students | Get Started

 + User Account and Password

 Every Chatham network user has a unique user name.
-For new users at Chatham University, the username will follow a first initial, last name convention.
-If two users have the same first initial and same last name, a single digit is added at the end of the user name, as in the case of John and Jane Jones - jjones1 and jjones2 are used to distinguish them.
+For new users at Chatham University, the username will follow a first name.last name convention.
+If two users have the same first and last name, a single digit is added at the end of the user name, as in the case of two Jane Jones - jane.jones1 and jane.jones2 are used to distinguish them.

 Passwords MUST be changed during the first logon.
 Protecting your password is very important which is why we suggest using a complex password.
 At Chatham, we only require that your password be at least 6 characters long.
 By definition, a complex password incorporates at least all of the following: